averyark/portfolio/readme.md

 - Option 1 `$1,800` Monthly payment.

-All prices are used for reference. **Discounts in percentage are offered based on the difficulty.
-(Project difficulty defined discount percentage)**
+All prices are used for reference. **Discounts in percentage are offered based on the difficulty to ensure the price reflects the complexity of the project.
+(Complexity-defined Discount Percentage)**

 <details>
     <summary> <b>